By Faith Hoyt, with contributions from Adventist educators in the Pacific Union

 Adventist schools in Nevada and Utah have created reopening plans that follow local, state, and federal recommendations for in-person instruction, while also accommodating the option for remote instruction.

 “The Nevada-Utah Conference has equipped most of the schools with the technology to broadcast classes live,” shared Fernando Fernando Lista, superintendent of education for the NUC.

 School reopening plans for NUC schools address the guidelines for such safety aspects as physical distancing, mask wearing, health screenings, and meals eaten on campus.

 In Hawaii, schools opened for on-campus instruction on Monday, Aug.
-3. In preparation for their opening, teachers at the Ka Lama Iki campus of Hawaiian Mission Academy filmed a back-to-school video demonstrating their new drop-off and pick-up procedure for parents, as well as showing the safety precautions in place so that students can maintain social distance while participating in on-campus learning.
+3. In preparation for their opening, teachers at Ka Lama Iki campus of Hawaiian Mission Academy filmed a back-to-school video demonstrating their new drop off and pick up procedure for parents, as well as showing the safety precautions in place so that students can maintain social distance while participating in on-campus learning.

 “We’re ready,” said Sarah Traczyk, principal of Ka Lama Iki.
 “We’ve been prepping, and we are going to keep students safe.”